BawornsakS/FRA321_AI_Part/README.md

 Basically, you just need to modify Sim.py for algorithms you want to implement.
 But feel free to modify other parts also.

-## Submission and Oral Test
+## Submission and Exam

 You do not need to submit anything.
-However, your oral exam session will be recorded.
-The exam will test your understanding of the concepts of all searching algorithm.
-It will involve solving problems live during the exam.
-I will also ask you to demonstrate your understanding of your code.

-You can book your oral exam session at https://docs.google.com/spreadsheets/d/1XjZKLiOu4zZsCMahrGGWKP4Z8DjysFY_Z7CpHUfc3EI/edit?usp=sharing.
-You need to login via @mail.kmutt.ac.th.
-New time slots will be update weekly by Sunday 11.59 pm.
-Slots are reserved for new students first.
-Students who have tested can book the slot only if the slot is still free 24 hours before the session.
-Screen prining is suggested to resolve conflicts if it may occur.
+However, you need to demonstrate your knowledge in the exam, which will be held once a month at the end of each month.
+You can take the exam multiple times.
+Only the highest scores will be counted.
+More info to come . . .